lukka/CppBuildTasks/README.md

 _Note:_ The task does not use th e `CMakeSettings.json`'s attribute called `inheritEnvironments`.
 Instead the triplet set by **'run-vcpkg'** is used by the task to set up the environment variables where the commands are run.
 This is only useful when using MSVC, where the environment needs to set up for setting the right target (e.g. x86 or x64 or arm).

+_Note:_ The task ignores the `buildRoot` value specified in the CMakeSettings.json .
+It is possible to specify the CMake binary directory using the `buildDirectory` input parameter, which by default it is `$(Build.ArtifactStagingDirectory)/<configuration name>` .

 >  ![Run CMake task](task-cmake/docs/task-cmake.png)